-- 5. Enter an number in the Starting Frequency field. - 6.
+- 5. In the Starting Frequency field, type a number. - 6.
 Click the Apply button.

 View Modem Router Initialization

 You can track the initialization procedure of the modem router, and get details about the downstream and upstream cable channel.
 The time is displayed after the modem router is initialized.